RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 #### Physical Access for CA Equipment

-At a minimum, the physical access controls for CA equipment, as well as remote workstations used to administer the CAs, shall---
+At a minimum, the physical access controls for CA equipment, as well as remote workstations used to administer the CAs, shall—

--   Ensure that no unauthorized access to the hardware is permitted.
+  - > Ensure that no unauthorized access to the hardware is permitted.

--   Ensure that all removable media and paper containing sensitive plain-text information is stored in secure containers.
+  - > Ensure that all removable media and paper containing sensitive plain-text information is stored in secure containers.

--   Be manually or electronically monitored for unauthorized intrusion at all times.
+  - > Be manually or electronically monitored for unauthorized intrusion at all times.

--   Ensure an access log is maintained and inspected periodically.
+  - > Ensure an access log is maintained and inspected periodically.

--   Require two-person physical access control to both the cryptographic module and computer systems.
+  - > Require two-person physical access control to both the cryptographic module and computer systems.

 When not in use, removable cryptographic modules, activation information used to access or enable cryptographic modules, and CA equipment shall be placed in secure containers.
 Activation data shall be either memorized or recorded and stored in a manner commensurate with the security afforded the cryptographic module, and shall not be stored with the cryptographic module or removable hardware associated with remote workstations used to administer the CA.

 A security check of the facility housing the CA equipment or remote workstations used to administer the CAs shall occur if the facility is to be left unattended.
 At a minimum, the check shall verify the following:

--   The equipment is in a state appropriate to the current mode of operation (e.g., that cryptographic modules are in place when "open," and secured when "closed," and for the CA, that all equipment other than the repository is shut down).
+  - The equipment is in a state appropriate to the current mode of operation (e.g., that cryptographic modules are in place when “open,” and secured when “closed,” and for the CA, that all equipment other than the repository is shut down).

   - Any security containers are properly secured.

   - Physical security systems (e.g., door locks, vent covers) are functioning properly.

   - The area is secured against unauthorized access.

 A person or group of persons shall be made explicitly responsible for making such checks.
 When a group of persons is responsible, a log identifying the person performing a check at each instance shall be maintained.
 If the facility is not continuously attended, the last person to depart shall initial a sign-out sheet that indicates the date and time and asserts that all necessary physical protection mechanisms are in place and activated.